 notifications were based on qualitative comparisons of students' artefacts against a representation of both expert knowledge and a

 set of common misconceptions.
 We demonstrate that our approach can successfully be deployed in the classroom to generate

 notifications that help the teacher direct their attention more effectively to provide relevant feedback to their students in small group

-Martinez-Maldonado, R, Pardo, A, Mirriahi, N, Yacef, K, Kay, J & Clayphan, A 2015, 'LATUX: an Iterative Workflow for Designing, Validating and Deploying Learning Analytics Visualisations', Journal of Learning Analytics, vol. 2, no. 3, pp. 9-39.View/Download from: UTS OPUS or Publisher's site
+Martinez-Maldonado, R, Pardo, A, Mirriahi, N, Yacef, K, Kay, J & Clayphan, A 2015, 'LATUX: an Iterative Workflow for Designing, Validating and Deploying Learning Analytics Visualisations', Journal of Learning Analytics, vol. 2, no. 3, pp. 9-39.View/Download from: Publisher's site

 Designing, validating, and deploying learning analytics tools for instructors or